curioustechizen/curtech-android-utils/ordered-local-bcmgr/README.md

 - Other variants of `sendOrderedBroadcast`, in particular one which takes a resultReceiver as argument.
 - Ability to set and get result data in the `LocalBroadcastReceiver`.
 In other words, the `setResult*` and `getResult*` methods.

+####Acknowledgements
+I wouldn't even have started writing this library if it weren't for advice from [Mark Murphy](http://commonsware.com/mmurphy) of commonsware fame.
+Throughout the implementation too, I constantly received tips from him.
+Thanks, Mark!